Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Abstract

 \section{Abstract}

-Very often data we encounter in practice is a collection of matrices rather than a single matrix.
-These multi-block data are naturally linked and hence often share some common features and at the same time they have their own individual features, due to the background in which they are measured and collected.
-In this study we proposed a new scheme of common and individual feature analysis (CIFA) that processes multi-block data in a linked way aiming at discovering and separating their common and individual features.
-According to whether the number of common features is given or not, two efficient algorithms were proposed to extract the common basis which is shared by all data.
-Then feature extraction is performed on the common and the individual spaces separately by incorporating the techniques such as dimensionality reduction and blind source separation.
-We also discussed how the proposed CIFA can significantly improve the performance of classification and clustering tasks by exploiting common and individual features of samples respectively.
-Our experimental results show some encouraging features of the proposed methods in comparison to the state-of-the-art methods on synthetic and real data.
+Real world data are often acquired as a collection of matrices rather than as a single matrix.
+Such multi-block data are naturally linked and typically share some common features and at the same time exhibit their own individual features, reflecting the background in which they are measured and collected.
+To exploit the linked nature of data, we propose a new framework for common and individual feature extraction (CIFE) which identifies and separates the common and individual features from multi-block data.
+Two efficient algorithms termed common orthogonal basis extraction (COBE) are proposed to extract the common basis which is shared by all data, independent on whether the number of common components is given or not.
+Feature extraction is then performed on the common and the individual subspaces separately, by incorporating dimensionality reduction and blind source separation techniques.
+Extensive experimental results on both synthetic and real-world data show significant advantages of the proposed CIFE method in comparison to the state-of-the-art.